 ARE EVICTIONS EXPECTED TO CREATE A SURGE IN HOMELESSNESS?

-Brian Wilson, executive director of the Alaska Coalition on Housing and Homelessness, by email said there is concern surrounding the issue because it is already a struggle to meet the needs of individuals "who are currently at risk of or literally experiencing homeless.
-If there’s a wave of evictions, there is no feasible way we will have the resources" to prevent families and individuals from falling into homelessness.
+Brian Wilson, executive director of the Alaska Coalition on Housing and Homelessness, in June said there was concern surrounding the issue because it is already a struggle to meet the needs of individuals “who are currently at risk of or literally experiencing homeless.”

-A U.S. Census survey of about 10,175 Alaskans, released in June, showed about 3,820 respondents were concerned they could be evicted in the next two months.
+A recent U.S. Census survey of nearly 16,460 Alaskans showed 5,220 respondents were concerned they could be evicted in the next two months.